fhs/pyhdf/doc/install.rst

 Installing from the Cheeseshop
 ------------------------------

-To install Python-HDF4 from The Python Package Index (Cheeseshop), open a command prompt and type::
+To install pyhdf from The Python Package Index (Cheeseshop), open a command prompt and type::

-    pip install python-hdf4
+    pip install pyhdf

 On Debian based systems, you can obtain the ``pip`` command by running::